-Section 3 of the Housing and Urban Development Act of 1968 (Section 3), as amended, 12 U.S.C. §1701u, requires that recipients, subrecipients, contractors, subcontractors, and/or developers funded in whole or in part by CDBG-DR funding, to the greatest extent feasible, provide job training and equal employment opportunities to low- and very-low income persons, particularly those who are recipients of government assistance for housing or residents of the community in which the Federal assistance is spent. extend hiring opportunities and contracts to Section 3 eligible residents and businesses.
-Section 3 eligible residents are low and very low-income persons, particularly those who live or reside in public, or government assisted housing or who meet the income limits identified by HUD.
-For each project, there is a goal for thirty percent (30%) of new hires to be individuals who qualify as a Section 3 individual.
+Section 3 of the Housing and Urban Development Act of 1968 (Section 3), as amended, 12 U.S.C. §1701u, requires that recipients, subrecipients, contractors, subcontractors, and/or developers funded in whole or in part by CDBG-DR funding, to the greatest extent feasible, provide job training and equal employment opportunities to low- and very-low income persons, particularly those who are recipients of government assistance for housing or residents of the community in which the Federal assistance is spent.

-A Section 3 Worker is a worker who currently fits, or when hired within the past five (5) years fit, at least one of the following, as documented: (i) the worker's income for the previous or annualized calendar year is below the income limit established by HUD; (ii) the worker is employed by a Section 3 Business Concern; or (iii) the worker is a YouthBuild participant.
+A Section 3 Worker is a worker who currently fits, or when hired within the past five (5) years fit, at least one (1) of the following, as documented: (i) the worker's income for the previous or annualized calendar year is below the income limit established by HUD; (ii) the worker is employed by a Section 3 Business Concern; or (iii) the worker is a YouthBuild participant.

-Meanwhile, a Section 3 Business Concern can qualify as Section 3 be any type of business, such as a sole proprietorship, partnership, or a corporation properly licensed that meets all legal requirements to perform the contract under consideration.
-The Business Concern must meet at least one (1) of the following criteria documented within the last six (6)-month periods any one of three (3) ways: (a) If your business is owned in equal to or in excess of fifty-one percent (51%) by someone who is a Section 3 Resident; or (b) if thirty percent (30%) of your staff meets the definition of a Section 3 Resident; or (c) if your business has a firm commitment to provide twenty-five percent (25%) of the total dellar amount of subcontracts to a Section 3 business.
-(1) it is at least fifty one percent (51%) owned and controlled by low- or very low-income persons; (2) Over seventy-five percent (75%) of the labor hours performed for the business over the prior three (3)-month period are performed by Section 3 Workers; or It is a business at least fifty one percent (51%) owned and controlled by current public housing residents or residents who currently live in Section 8-assisted housing.
+Meanwhile, a Section 3 Business Concern can qualify as Section 3 be any type of business, such as a sole proprietorship, partnership, or a corporation properly licensed corporation that meets all legal requirements to perform the contract under consideration.
+The Business Concern must meet at least one (1) of the following criteria documented within the last six (6)-month periods (1) it is at least fifty one percent (51%) owned and controlled by low- or very low-income persons; (2) Over seventy-five percent

+(75%) of the labor hours performed for the business over the prior three (3)-month period are performed by Section 3 Workers; or (3) it is a business at least fifty one percent (51%) owned and controlled by current public housing residents or residents who currently live in Section 8-assisted housing.